benjholla/VoicemailVictim/README.md

 A live (and legal) target to simulate a victim of voicemail hacking.

 Utilizes Twilio TwiML to connect to a live phone number (provided by you) and Heroku's free tier webapp hosting to quickly deploy a free instance of this application.
-You are required to enter and pay for the Twilio phone usage.
+You only need to pay for the Twilio phone usage (~1 cent per minute).

+If you want to deploy and tweak your own voicemail victim follow the steps below.
+Otherwise feel free to mooch on a [pre-deployed instance](https://voicemail-victim.herokuapp.com/configure) and just point your Twilio number at it by jumping to Step 3 below.

 ## 1) Register